RAI-SCC/ModularTransformer/README.md

 ##### attention_mechanisms

 ##### head_reductions
+`HeadReduction`s merge the heads of multihead attention.
+For almost all architectures this will be `ConcatHeads`, but this also allows implementing layers with head interaction.
+This class is a thin wrapper around torch.nn.Module defining a consistent interface.
+Each derived class should be initialized with the arguments:

+    attention_dimension int: size of the input feature dimension nhead int: number of attention heads and size of the input head dimension

+    device Optional[torch.device]: computation device the module is initialized on dtype Optional[torch.dtype]: data type of the module

+    **kwargs: Any number of class specific keyword arguments The `super.__init__` call should be done last, in the `__init__` of child classes.
+Each child class needs to implement `attention_output_features`, which provides the number of output_features for consistency checks.

+**Currently available classes**

+    ConcatHeads: collapses the head dimension by concatenating all features, default approach for most attention architectures

+      Additional arguments:
+        None

 ##### output_modules
 `OutputModule`s can be any torch.nn.Module that takes one input Tensor and provides an output Tensor of the same shape except (possibly) in the last dimension.
-It is a thin wrapper around torch.nn.Module defining a consistent interface.
+This class is a thin wrapper around torch.nn.Module defining a consistent interface.
 Each derived class should be initialized with the arguments:

     attention_output_features int: number of input nodes and size of the feature dimension of the intended input output_features int: number of output features (default: attention_output_features)